ShugoYoko/docker_dev_explanation/docker_dev_EN.md

 1-1) Run PowerShell as an administrator and execute the following commands.<br>
 wsl --install<br>
 <br>
-1-2) After Ubuntu starts, set a username and password.<br>
+1-2) After Ubuntu starts, set a username and password.
+A reboot may be required during installation.<br>
 Note 1: If you run wsl --install and see WSL help text, run wsl --list --online to list available distributions, then run wsl --install -d DistroName to Install.<br>
 Note 2: Passwords are not displayed.<br>
 <br>